 – Length of making changes and taking decisions, and administration(bureaucracy)

 |Opportunity||– Introduction of new technologies and innovations

 – Expansion of services through the involvement of new customers

 |– Introduction of new technologies and innovations

 – Opening additional offices in different regions to provide greater access

 – Ease of the emergence of new neobanks, compared to traditional banks

-– Threats as a result of being less regulated than traditional banks
+– Threats from being less regulated than traditional banks

 – Profitability risk in the long run due to offering low costs for services to attract new customers